MicrosoftDocs/quantum-docs-pr/articles/concepts/complex-numbers.md

 can encode intuitively the *phase* and the *probability* associated with each of the superposed states.
 As we will see in this guide, quantum systems follow wave-like equations.
 To describe wave-like phenomena like interference we need to take in account the phase of each state.
-This is why use complex numbers.
+This is why we need complex numbers.

 ## Introduction to complex numbers